shrief-khamis/shrief-khamis/README.md

 ---

 ### 🚀 About Me
 - 📊 **Data Professional:** Skilled at building end-to-end data solutions using Python, SQL, and cloud services like AWS.
+- 🖥️ **Software Development:** Skilled in writing web scraping scripts, building and maintaining a simple Chrome extension, and automating workflows in Google Suite with Google Apps Script.
 - 🌟 **Portfolio Projects:** Demonstrating skills in ELT pipelines, cloud computing, and advanced data analytics.
 - 🌱 **Currently Learning:** Data Warehouse concepts, NoSQL databases, and scalable cloud solutions.